GCSE English Literature

 Assessment

-To achieve a GCSE in English Literature you will be assessed across all units.
+To achieve your GCSE English Literature qualification, you will be assessed across all units.
 There are two paper-based examinations.
 If you add on your exams, we will book these for you.
 If you choose this option, our GCSE exam centre locations for this course are as follows:

-All assessments are closed book – any stimulus materials required will be provided as part of the assessment.
+All assessments are closed book and any stimulus materials required will be provided as part of the assessment.
 All assessments are compulsory.

 A more detailed breakdown of the assessment details is provided below.